-While an investment in managed futures can help enhance returns and reduce risk, it can also do just the opposite and in fact result in further losses in a portfolio.
-In addition, studies conducted of managed futures as a whole may not be indicative of the performance of any individual CTA.
+DISCLAIMER: While an investment in managed futures can help enhance returns and reduce risk, it can also do the opposite and result in further losses in a portfolio.
+In addition, studies conducted on managed futures as a whole may not be indicative of the performance of any individual CTA.
 The results of studies conducted in the past may not be indicative of current time periods.
 Managed futures indices such as the Barclay CTA Index do not represent the entire universe of all CTAs.
 Individuals cannot invest in the index itself.
-Actual rates of return may be significantly different and more volatile than those of the index.
+Actual rates of return may be significantly different and more volatile than the index’s.

-There have been a growing number of articles on hedge fund outflows and poor performance.
-This should not be surprising given the year to date performance of many hedge fund strategies; nevertheless, September was a good month for equity hedge fund strategies.
-Given the good September performance for small cap, growth, and value indices, this should not be a complete surprise.
-A simple comparison shows the HFR indices outpacing the major equity style indices for the month.
+There have been many articles on hedge fund outflows and poor performance.
+This should not be surprising given the year-to-date performance of many hedge fund strategies; nevertheless, September was a good month for equity hedge fund strategies.
+Given the good September performance for small-cap, growth, and value indices, this should not be a complete surprise.
+A simple comparison shows the HFR indices outpacing the major equity-style indices for the month.
 There were good alpha opportunities for hedge funds.
-The biggest losers were global macro and managed futures managers who were not able to take advantage of central bank actions or macro themes.
-The focused attention on central bank announcements has been a negative for macro traders over the last quarter.
+The biggest losers were global macro and managed futures managers who could not take advantage of central bank actions or macro themes.
+The focus on central bank announcements has negatively affected macro traders over the last quarter.